• About

 Upcountry Sausage Co.

-Mahalo Aleworks is the latest brewery to pop up on Maui and its location right off Kula Hwy makes it easy to add this to any Upcountry itinerary!
+Lahaina Brew Co. – Upcountry (formerly Mahalo Aleworks) is the newest brewery on Maui and its location right off Kula Hwy makes it easy to add this to any Upcountry itinerary!
 I recommend getting a flight of their latest releases to try multiple beers.
-When I visited, I thought all their IPAs and sours were delish.
+I’m a big fan of all their IPAs and sours.

 They also have Upcountry Sausage Co. on site cooking up some hearty sausage sandwiches and burgers, or you can visit nearby Marlow for some wood-fired pizzas.